Deso-PK/make-trust-irrelevant/README.md

 The enforcement boundary then checks the effect that is actually occurring rather than trusting the requestor's description of what it intended to do.

+This creates a simple underlying rule:

+> **No software should be trusted to define the limits of its own power.**

 ---

 ## Why This Matters for AI Agents

-AI agents make the ambient-authority problem especially visible.
+AI makes the ambient-authority problem unusually important because intelligence and authority are normally coupled together when autonomous systems become useful.

-An agent can be useful precisely because it is capable of:
+An agent becomes more useful as it gains the ability to:

-* reading and modifying files;
+* read and modify files;
-* invoking tools;
+* invoke tools;
-* executing programs;
+* execute programs;
-* managing applications;
+* manage applications;
-* communicating with services;
+* communicate with services;
-* controlling parts of a computer;
+* control parts of a computer;
+* observe and respond to changing conditions;
+* detect and respond to threats;
-* carrying out long sequences of actions.
+* carry out long sequences of actions.

-But giving an agent those abilities normally also means trusting its behavior.
+But those abilities normally require granting the agent increasingly broad authority and then trusting it to use that authority correctly.

-Prompt injection, model error, compromised dependencies, malicious tool output, mistaken reasoning, or unexpected software interactions can transform useful authority into dangerous authority.
+Prompt injection, model error, compromised dependencies, malicious tool output, mistaken reasoning, unexpected software interactions, hostile external systems, or future behaviors that were never anticipated can transform useful authority into dangerous authority.

 The common response is therefore to restrict what the agent can do.

-KERNHELM explores the opposite possibility:
+KERNHELM explores another possibility:

-> **Build a stronger authority boundary underneath the agent so that the agent can safely be given more useful capability above it.**
+> **Build a stronger authority boundary underneath increasingly capable software so that usefulness does not require surrendering control of the machine.**

 The agent is not required to be the security boundary.